MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/configure-entities-attributes-auditing.md

 ---
-title: "Configure entities and attributes for auditing (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Configure entities and attributes for auditing (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "Explains configuration requirements to enable and disable auditing of entities and their attributes." ms.custom: audit ms.date: 03/29/2019